 The Linguistics MA with specialisation in Semantics is a research-oriented programme in formal semantics.
 The programme can prepare students for potential PhD research in semantics or overlapping disciplines, such as the syntax-semantics interface, pragmatic theory, psycholinguistics, and philosophy of language.

-The Division of Psychology and Language Sciences undertakes world-leading research and teaching in mind, behaviour, and language.
-UCL Linguistics is a leading department for research in the UK in semantics, with strengths at the interfaces with syntax, pragmatics and philosophy of language.
+The UCL Division of Psychology and Language Sciences undertakes world-leading research and teaching in mind, behaviour, and language.
+UCL Linguistics is a leading department for research in the UK in semantics, with strengths at the interfaces of syntax, pragmatics and philosophy of language.
 Uniquely, our staff includes three experimental linguists with interests in semantics.

 Our work attracts staff and students from around the world.
 Together they create an outstanding and vibrant environment, taking advantage of cutting-edge resources such as a behavioural neuroscience laboratory, a centre for brain imaging, and extensive laboratories for research in speech and language, perception, cognition, and communication.